 |Pirates & Dragons|

-Avast!
-And welcome to a review of the portable document format (PDF) of Pirates and Dragons, available at drivethrurpg.com.
+And welcome to a review of the portable document format (PDF) of Pirates & Dragons, written by Peter Cakebread & Ken Walton (site).
+Pirates & Dragons is available at drivethrurpg.com.
 Cakebread & Walton were generous enough to provide a complimentary download as well as a digital copy of Curious Creatures of the Dragon Isles, the RPG book of beasts and animals and a full color quality resolution map of The Dragon Isles, the main setting for adventure.
-Pirates and Dragons was brought to life via Kickstarter to the tune of £6,544 or a bit over $7K US.
+Pirates & Dragons was brought to life via Kickstarter to the tune of £6,544 or a bit over $7K US.

 The Pirates and Dragons PDF is full color and clocks in at whopping 349 pages cover to cover.
 Curious Creatures of the Dragon Isles is full color as well and 147 pages.
 Fortunately, I’m an avid reader and I take good notes.
 By page count, the game is by far the largest I’ve reviewed for Indy Game Scene.